-Directors appointed by the board are required by the company's constitution to submit themselves for election by shareholders at the annual general meeting following their appointment.
-Directors, other than the managing director, are subject to retirement by rotation at least every three years in accordance with the constitution, but may offer themselves for re-election.
+Directors appointed by the board are required by the company's constitution to submit themselves for election by shareholders at the Annual General Meeting following their appointment.
+Non-executive directors are subject to retirement by rotation at least every three years in accordance with the constitution, but may offer themselves for re-election.
 There is no share ownership qualification for appointment as a director.
-The appointment of Dame Carol Kidu to the board in 2013, however, is a major step towards achieving gender diversity for the board.